 - If jamb switches are also being used to activate the courtesy/dome lights, a splice like the one shown below will need to be created.
-This is done by cutting the ORANGE #945 loop, if a trunk light is being used, or cutting the extra length of wire from the rerouted ORANGE #945 wire now going to the headlight switch. - Additional components such as a glove box/map light, cigarette lighter/power port, and/or trunk light can also be connected to the #945 power circuit.
+This is done by cutting the extra length of wire from the re-routed ORANGE #945 wire now going to the headlight switch. - Additional components such as a glove box/map light can also be connected to the #945 power circuit.